OctopusDeploy/blog/blog/2022-08/standards-with-octopus-terraform-provider/index.md

 ## Terraform basics

-At the start of this, my experience with Terraform was limited to Proof of Concepts.
+At the start of this, my experience with Terraform was limited to proof of concepts.
 This section covers what I learned about using Terraform with Octopus Deploy.

 ### Resource ownership